ruppinlab/DECODEM/README.md

 - `model_transneo_cv_vX.py`: performs the cross-validation analysis using the TransNEO cohort.
 - `predict_sammut_validation_vX.py`: trains the cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the ARTemis + PBCP cohort.
 - `predict_brightness_validation_vX.py`: trains the cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the BrighTNess cohort containing triple negative breast cancer (TNBC) patients.
-- `predict_zhang_sc_validation_vX.py`: trains the cell-type-specific predictors using TransNEO and validates on the Zhang et al. single-cell cohort of TNBC patients (SC-TNBC).
+- `predict_zhang_sc_validation_vX.py`: trains the cell-type-specific predictors using TransNEO and validates on the Zhang et al. SC cohort of TNBC patients.
-- `predict_bassez_sc_validation_vX.py`: trains the cell-type-specific predictors using TransNEO and validates on the Bassez et al. single-cell cohort of TNBC patients.
+- `predict_bassez_sc_validation_vX.py`: trains the cell-type-specific predictors using TransNEO and validates on the Bassez et al. SC cohort of TNBC patients.
 - `stratify_tcga_validation_vX.py`: trains the cell-type-specific predictors using TransNEO and stratifies survival on the TCGA-BRCA cohort.
 - _files with `_loo` in their name_ : performs hyperparameter tuning using a leave-one-out cross-validation.